kaloianm/rural-pipe/README.md

 These installation and build instructions assume a development machine (DEV), separate from the Raspberry Pi (RPI), running Ubuntu 20.04.

 1. (On DEV): Install the build essentials package: `sudo apt install build-essential`
-1. (On DEV): Install the ARM cross-compiler and debugger: `sudo apt install g++-arm-linux-gnueabihf gdb-multiarch`
+1. (On DEV): Install the ARM cross-compiler and debugger: `sudo apt install g++-8-arm-linux-gnueabihf gdb-multiarch` (it is important to install version 8 of the cross-compiler if using Raspbian Buster, because it lacks the newer glibc libraty)
 1. (On RPI): Install the GDB server on the Raspberry Pi: `sudo apt install gdbserver`
 1. Clone this repository
 1. Run `scons`